jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 ## Closing

-When we write our program as a series of *relations* instead of seque
+Writing our program as a series of *relations* instead of instructions allows us to see how the logic behaves not just with different outputs, but
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0OTE5MDc4MiwtOTM3MzE1MjQxLC03MT
+eyJoaXN0b3J5IjpbLTE1MzEyNDQzODMsLTkzNzMxNTI0MSwtNz
-ExMzIyODUsLTEwMzQ5OTEwMzAsMTM2NTMyNDk3LC0xNTg2OTcw
+ExMTMyMjg1LC0xMDM0OTkxMDMwLDEzNjUzMjQ5NywtMTU4Njk3
-Njg3LDE4Mjg3MTAzNjQsLTk3MzA1NjU3NF19
+MDY4NywxODI4NzEwMzY0LC05NzMwNTY1NzRdfQ==
 -->